anfindsen/CorrelationEqCausation/docs/index.markdown

 *T-sne normalized=True, perplexity=50*

-It can be seen that there are multiple clusters, with some having more nominated actors.
-We suspect this could have to do with clusters corresponding to ethnicities.
+It can be seen that there are multiple clusters, with some having more nominated actors than others.
+This means that this combination of features can explain whether an actor belongs to a group that is nominated more often or not.
+We suspect these clusters are related to ethnicities, let's have a look:

 **Effect on clusters of dropping ethnicities**

-On removing ethnicities, we get the following plots from PCA and T-SNE respectively:
+On removing ethnicities, we get the following plots from T-SNE and PCA respectively:

 <div style="display: flex; gap: 1px; align-items: center;">
   <img src="images/T_SNE_actor_personal_wo_ethnicity.png" alt="pca personal" width="49%" />
   <img src="images/PCA_actor_personal_wo_ethnicity.png" alt="pca persoal wo ethnicity" width="49%" />
 </div>

 Interestingly, T-SNE showed the Oscar winners and nominees scattered throughout the plots quite uniformly for all the hyperparameter settings we tried (perplexities from 5 to 45 in steps of 10, with and without normalization of features).
+This means that ethnicity could be a factor in whether you are nominated or not.

 PCA still clearly shows the nominees cluster to be a well defined subset of all actors and the Oscar winners cluster to be a subset of the nominees cluster.
-Thus ethnicity could be an important feature to explain variance in the data.

 **Effect on clusters of dropping actor experience on clusters**

-To gauge the importance of the augmented features on experience, let's try clustering without them and compare the results.
+To gauge the importance of the augmented features we created (nr. of movies previously acted in, avg. rating of previous movies, avg. box office revenue of previous movies), let's try clustering without them and compare the results.
 We drop the three augmented features and use the top 10 ethnicities by frequency, one-hot-encoded, along with age, gender and height.
 <div style="display: flex; gap: 1px; align-items: center;">
   <img src="images/PCA_scatter_personal_no_augmented.png"  width="49%" />
   <img src="images/T_SNE_personal_no_augmented.png" width="49%" />